aevyrie/bevy_mod_picking/README.md

 # License

-This project is licensed under the [MIT license](https://github.com/aevyrie/bevy_mod_picking/blob/master/LICENSE).
+All code in this repository is dual-licensed under either:

+- MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
+- Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

+at your option.
+This means you can select the license you prefer.

-## Contribution
+## Your contributions

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bevy_mod_picking by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.